 - Washing hands

 - Doing strenuous or heavy work with your hands

-Avoid contact with cleaning products, perfumes, lotions, hand sanitiser and chlorine as these can tarnish silver and/or dull gemstones.
+Avoid contact with cleaning products, perfumes, lotions, hand sanitiser and chlorine as these can tarnish silver, strip platings and coatings, and dull gemstones.

 Taking the time to care for your sterling silver and gemstone pieces will allow them to stay as beautiful as the day they arrived, for as long as possible.

-If you are looking to purchase jewellery that you can wear at all times and never take off (for example, an engagement or wedding ring), we would recommend choosing high quality solid gold pieces over sterling silver.
+If you are looking to purchase jewellery that you can wear at all times and never take off (for example, an engagement or wedding ring), we would recommend choosing solid gold over sterling silver.
 However, this is of course a much more expensive option.

 “How should I store my jewellery?”

 - In a lined jewellery box or a soft pouch

 - In an air-tight container or pouch if you are not regularly wearing a piece of sterling silver jewellery (this will help to prevent tarnishing)

 Don’t store your jewellery: